Second man in Cornville home invasion pleads guilty

 Goff’s sentencing hearing is scheduled for Monday, Dec.
 31 at 3:00 p.m. at the Yavapai County Superior Court in Camp Verde.
 Judge Bluff decided not to take Goff into custody.

 “I trust you to show up,” he said.
 “Don’t burn me on this.”

 The invasion occurred just after midnight on Sunday, June 3, according to YCSO.

 Four victims involved in the invasion sustained various injuries including severe lacerations, cuts, scrapes and a head contusion, according to YCSO.

-Goff escorted one of the victims atliving roomto the livingroom where young children were sleeping, officials said.
+Goff escorted one of the victims to the livingroom where young children were sleeping, officials said.
 According to YCSO, Brock fired a shotgun toward the victim, but missed, hitting a VCR player instead.

-According to a YCSO news release, another resident and a guest who was outside working in a shop heard the shot.
+According to a YCSO news release, another resident and someone who was outside working in a shop heard the shot.
 Both entered the living room and a brawl started.

 Goff ran from the victim’s property and was later found lying on the street about a block away with stab wounds, YCSO officials said.
 He initially told them he had been jumped but authorities later determined the statement was false.

 During a follow-up, it was determined that Brock was an ex-family member to one of the victims.

 Both Goff and Brock had prior felony convictions.